 Finally, think about the space between the tiles, a consideration that is as important as the tiles themselves.

 Once you’ve chosen the type, color, pattern, size, and layout of your floor tiles, it’s time to install them.
 Think about how the spacing of your tiles can influence your floor’s appearance.

 The farther you space your tiles, the thicker the grout line will be between the tiles.
 To camouflage your grout lines, use a grout that matches your tiles to give your floor a clean, cohesive look.

 To draw attention to your floors using tiles, use a colored grout to make individual tiles stand out.
 Grout comes in a range of colors, allowing you to choose whether to dramatically contrast or peacefully complement your tiles.

 Unlike products from the past, today’s grout repels moisture, but it can still be difficult to clean.
 Use a stain-proof grout if you can and use a grout colorant to revitalize areas that fade over time.

 Let your vision be your guide

-Choosing the right tile flooring might seem complicated, with the combinations of texture, color, pattern, size, layout, and spacing to consider.
+Knowing how to choose a tile floor that works for you may seem complicated, with the combinations of texture, color, pattern, size, layout, and spacing to consider.
 By going through your choices step by step and thinking carefully about the look you want for your home, you can select the right tile for your floors.
 Functional and beautiful, there’s a place for tile flooring in your home that suits your personal style.